 Rabindra Sadan and the area surrounding it is the art lovers’ paradise.
-From fine arts to theaters to photography to finest movies, you will find it all at one place.
-Rabindra Sadan itself hosts theaters and plays.
+From fine arts to theatres to photography to the finest movies, you will find it all at one place.
+Rabindra Sadan itself hosts theatres and plays.
 The Academy of Fine Arts, right next to it, is the best place to check out art exhibitions by various talented contemporary artists and the artists of the next generation.

 Nandan cine lovers’ paradise and this is one of the finest movie halls in the city, at an amazingly low and affordable rate.
 Do not miss checking out this place while on a trip to Kolkata.

 - Nearby Attractions: Academy of Fine Arts, Maidan, Park Street, Quest Mall, National Library